syapse/javascript/README.md

       return element;
     }
     ```
+  - The developer may choose, at their option, top not include the leading asterisks on each line, as technically this is allowed by the JSDoc standard.

   - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment.

     ```javascript